Safe Routes to Schools

 • Reduced vehicle miles traveled

 What does the research say about effectiveness?
-This strategy is rated scientifically supported.

-How could this strategy impact health disparities?
-This strategy is rated no impact on disparities likely.
+How could this strategy advance health equity?
+This strategy is rated potential to decrease disparities: suggested by expert opinion.

 Implementation Examples

-The National Highway Traffic Safety Administration (NHTSA) highlights several examples of cities and states with promising SRTS efforts for communities to replicate, including Arlington and Boston, Massachusetts; Chicago, Illinois; Portland, Oregon; Florida; and Santa Ana, California34
+The National Highway Traffic Safety Administration (NHTSA) highlights several examples of cities and states with promising SRTS efforts for communities to replicate, including Arlington and Boston, Massachusetts; Chicago, Illinois; Portland, Oregon; Florida; and Santa Ana, California33.

 Implementation Resources